eric-unc/520-compiler/README.md

 Note that because of class requirements, my code is not as ideal as I want it to be.
 Please forgive me.

 ## Features supported
-Parses for correct syntax and builds an AST.
-Working on contextual analysis.
+Parses for correct syntax, builds an AST, perform contextual analysis (identification and type checking).

 ## Usage
 The compiler should be used through the command line, through arguments: